cloud-carbon-footprint/cloud-carbon-footprint/README.md

 ### GCP Credentials

-- request service account credentials from Dan
+- You'll need your team's (or your own) GCP service account credentials stored on your filesystem
 - set the GOOGLE_APPLICATION_CREDENTIALS env variable to the location of your credentials file. see https://cloud.google.com/docs/authentication/getting-started for more details.